cylondata/twister2/docs/tutorial/developing.md

 ## Examples

-We have five examples for you to try.
+We have five examples for you.

 * [Hello world example](developing.md#hello-world-example)
 * [Batch wordcount example](developing.md#batch-wordcount-example)